sielerjm/michaelsielerblog/posts/welcome.rst

 Welcome!
 ========

-Welcome to my blog.
+My name is Michael Sieler and welcome to my blog!
 I'll be sharing more posts in the near future.
 Some topics I'll cover are:

 - My research
   - The gut microbiome
   - Using Zebrafish as a model organism